johnbillion/fair-tools/README.md

 ### Create a DID

-Creates a new FAIR DID and publishes it.
+Creates a new DID and publishes it.

 ```bash
 npm run fair-tools -- did create --directory ./dids